PyHDI/veriloggen/README.rst

 -  pytest: 2.8.2 or later
 -  pytest-pythonpath: 0.7 or later

-These softwares are required for the test of tests and examples.
+These softwares are required for running the tests in tests and examples.

 ::